webflow-development/webflow.github.io/_posts/2025-06-23-bicep-deployment-solution.md

 # How To

-1. Create an Azure Subscription.
+1. Create two Azure Subscriptions (Test and Production Environemnt).
 2. Create an App Registration with a Client Secret.
 Add a Role Assignment with `Contributor` to your Subscriptions.
-3. Add the following GitLab variables to your `bicep-deployment-solution` group:
+3. Add the following GitLab CI variables to your `bicep-deployment-solution` group:
     - AZURE_TENANT_ID
-    - AZUR groupE_SUBSCRIPTION_TEST_ID
+    - AZURE_SUBSCRIPTION_TEST_ID
     - AZURE_SUBSCRIPTION_PROD_ID
     - AZURE_APPLICATION_ID
     - AZURE_CLIENT_SECRET (Masked)